metaPhorest/metaPhorest.org/en/seminars/118/index.md

 ## 118th metaPhorest Seminar: Bioaesthetics Exhibition 2025 by Takahiro Tsukamoto

-#### This event will be primarily in English, but questions and comments in Japanese are also welcome.
+#### This event will be primarily in Japanese, but questions and comments in English are also welcome.

 In recent years, advances in synthetic biology, as well as growing concerns surrounding the climate crisis and the Anthropocene, have inspired a wide range of artistic practices that engage with life as both subject matter and material.
 These practices have evolved alongside, and been critically examined through, various theoretical and cultural discourses.
 In this seminar, we will explore the key issues and debates surrounding such art practices while considering their future possibilities through dialogue with specific artworks.